WordPress/wordpress-playground/src/wordpress-playground/README.md

 window.addEventListener('message', handleResponse);
 ```

-Sandbox accepts messages in format `{ "type": <TYPE>, "requestId": <optional Number>, ...data : <optional Object> }` and sends back messages in the same format.
+Playground accepts messages in format `{ "type": <TYPE>, "requestId": <optional Number>, ...data : <optional Object> }` and sends back messages in the same format.
 At the moment, you need to implement the protocol on your own as there isn't yet JavaScript library to automate that.
 This page will be updated as soon as one is released.

-Sandbox understands the following messages:
+Playground understands the following messages:

-* `{"type": "is_booted", "requestId": <number>}` – Replies with true if the Sandbox is loaded and ready for messages.
+* `{"type": "is_booted", "requestId": <number>}` – Replies with true if the Playground is loaded and ready for messages.
 * `{"type": "go_to", "path": <string>}` – Navigates to the requested path.
 * `{"type": "rpc", "method": <string>, "args": <string[]>, "requestId": <number>}` – Calls one of the following functions:
   * `run(phpCode: string):` Promise<`{ exitCode: number; stdout: ArrayBuffer; stderr: string[]; }`>